songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 single deciders which makes one decision at a time; 2) the tests for the root decider which gathers information from multiple single decisions and make a multi-decision; 3) other services that depend on deciders since deciders are part of the cluster module.
-We are going to discuss three of them in today's article :)
+And ... we are going to discuss three of them in today's article :)

 TODOs